WD-40 (NASDAQ:WDFC) Shares Down 0.5%

 Wall Street Analysts Forecast Growth

-Separately, DA Davidson reissued a “buy” rating and issued a $313.00 target price on shares of WD-40 in a report on Wednesday, April 10th.
+Separately, DA Davidson reiterated a “buy” rating and issued a $313.00 price objective on shares of WD-40 in a research report on Wednesday, April 10th.

-WD-40 (NASDAQ:WDFC – Get Free Report) last posted its quarterly earnings data on Tuesday, April 9th.
-The specialty chemicals company reported $1.14 EPS for the quarter, beating the consensus estimate of $1.13 by $0.01.
-The firm had revenue of $139.10 million during the quarter, compared to the consensus estimate of $140.51 million.
-WD-40 had a return on equity of 32.30% and a net margin of 12.19%.
-The firm’s revenue was up 6.8% compared to the same quarter last year.
-During the same period in the prior year, the business earned $1.21 EPS.
-Analysts predict that WD-40 will post 5.22 earnings per share for the current fiscal year.
+WD-40 (NASDAQ:WDFC – Get Free Report) last announced its quarterly earnings data on Tuesday, April 9th.
+The specialty chemicals company reported $1.14 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.13 by $0.01.
+The company had revenue of $139.10 million during the quarter, compared to analysts’ expectations of $140.51 million.
+WD-40 had a net margin of 12.19% and a return on equity of 32.30%.
+The firm’s revenue was up 6.8% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $1.21 EPS.
+On average, research analysts anticipate that WD-40 will post 5.22 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, April 30th.
-Stockholders of record on Friday, April 19th will be paid a dividend of $0.88 per share.
-This represents a $3.52 dividend on an annualized basis and a dividend yield of 1.57%.
-The ex-dividend date is Thursday, April 18th.
-WD-40’s dividend payout ratio (DPR) is 70.26%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, April 30th.
+Stockholders of record on Friday, April 19th were issued a $0.88 dividend.
+The ex-dividend date was Thursday, April 18th.
+This represents a $3.52 annualized dividend and a dividend yield of 1.53%.
+WD-40’s dividend payout ratio is currently 70.26%.

-In related news, CEO Steven A. Brass bought 432 shares of the stock in a transaction on Tuesday, April 16th.
-The shares were purchased at an average price of $232.22 per share, for a total transaction of $100,319.04.
-Following the acquisition, the chief executive officer now owns 20,547 shares in the company, valued at $4,771,424.34.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other WD-40 news, CEO Steven A. Brass purchased 432 shares of WD-40 stock in a transaction on Tuesday, April 16th.
-The shares were bought at an average price of $232.22 per share, with a total value of $100,319.04.
-Following the purchase, the chief executive officer now directly owns 20,547 shares in the company, valued at approximately $4,771,424.34.
-The acquisition was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, Director David Pendarvis bought 328 shares of the business’s stock in a transaction that occurred on Friday, April 12th.
-The stock was purchased at an average cost of $234.75 per share, for a total transaction of $76,998.00.
-Following the completion of the transaction, the director now directly owns 4,934 shares in the company, valued at approximately $1,158,256.50.
+In related news, CEO Steven A. Brass purchased 432 shares of the firm’s stock in a transaction on Tuesday, April 16th.
+The shares were acquired at an average cost of $232.22 per share, with a total value of $100,319.04.
+Following the purchase, the chief executive officer now directly owns 20,547 shares of the company’s stock, valued at $4,771,424.34.
+The purchase was disclosed in a filing with the SEC, which is accessible through the SEC website.
+In other WD-40 news, Director David Pendarvis bought 328 shares of WD-40 stock in a transaction dated Friday, April 12th.
+The shares were purchased at an average cost of $234.75 per share, with a total value of $76,998.00.
+Following the completion of the purchase, the director now owns 4,934 shares of the company’s stock, valued at $1,158,256.50.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, CEO Steven A. Brass purchased 432 shares of the company’s stock in a transaction that occurred on Tuesday, April 16th.
+The stock was acquired at an average cost of $232.22 per share, with a total value of $100,319.04.
+Following the purchase, the chief executive officer now directly owns 20,547 shares of the company’s stock, valued at $4,771,424.34.
 The disclosure for this purchase can be found here.
-Insiders have bought a total of 942 shares of company stock worth $226,897 in the last quarter.
-Company insiders own 0.65% of the company’s stock.
+In the last quarter, insiders purchased 942 shares of company stock valued at $226,897.
+Insiders own 0.65% of the company’s stock.

 Institutional Inflows and Outflows